aminroosta/article-react-native-art-svg/README.md

   - `s` Same with all relative values
   - `a` Same with relative values for eX,eY

-For the full description see [css-tricks article](https://css-tricks.com/svg-path-syntax-illustrated-guide/), i copied the descriptions above from that article.
+It's clear that X,Y values will be scaled relative `x` & `y`(width and height) respectively.
-It's pretty obvious that X,Y values will be relatively scaled to width and height respectively.
+Here is an example to prove this point.
+As you can see, even for more complicated commands  such as bezier arcs, scaling relative to `x` & `y` direction works.

 <img src="images/screen_scale.png" style="width:600px" alt="icons" />

-As you can see, for all Bezier commands, simply scaling relative in X & Y direction would work.
 What about the `A` command you might ask?
-Keep rotation, arc & sweep parameters and scale the rest.
+The answer is to keep rotation, arc & sweep parameters and scale the rest.

 ```javascript